kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/blogspot/2004/my-first-applescripts.md

 Location in iTunes.scpt" in `~/Library/Scripts`:

     :::applescript
-    tell application "iTunes"  set theLocation to (the clipboard as text)  open location theLocationend tell
+    tell application "iTunes"
+        set theLocation to (the clipboard as text) open location theLocation
+    end tell

 Very simple, like it should be.